Dr Lesley Smyth

 Infection and Immunity, Health, Sport and Bioscience

 I started my scientific pathway at the University of Glasgow where I studied Immunology for my BSc degree.
 After a brief spell at Yale University, I embarked on a PhD at Edinburgh University studying the mechanisms behind immunological tolerance to milk proteins.
-I then moved to London where I worked at the National Institute for Medical Research investigating the signaling pathways involved in positive and negative thymic T cell selection.
+I then moved to London where I worked at the National Institute for Medical Research investigating the signalling pathways involved in positive and negative thymic T cell selection.
 From there I changed course slightly to work on endothelial cells and the role anti-apoptotic molecules play, with regards to protecting these cells from immune responses, during transplantation.
 Continuing within the transplantation field, I moved to King’s College London working with Profs Robert Lechler and Giovanna Lombardi.
 There I continued my research into immune regulation investigating the use of tolerogenic dendritic cells, as well as regulatory T cells, as cellular therapies to induce transplant tolerance.
 In addition, my other research interests was the intercellular transfer of information between cells and its implications in both a viral and transplant setting.
 This led to the discovery that viral peptide:MHC class 1 MHC molecules are exchanged between professional antigen-presenting cells highlighting a novel mechanism for spreading antigen during viral infections.
 In addition, I also investigated how regulatory T cells work and published that these cells can release extracellular vesicles that have immune modulatory properties.

 Diversity of gut microflora is required for the generation of B cells with regulatory properties in a skin graft model.
 Alhabbab R, Blair P, Elgueta R, Stolarczyk E, Marks E, Becker PD, Ratnasothy K, Smyth L, Safinia N, Sharif-Paghaleh E, O'Connell S, Noelle RJ, Lord GM, Howard JK, Spencer J, Lechler RI, Lombardi G. Sci Rep. 2015 Jun 25;5:11554. doi: 10.1038/srep11554.